 - Click Are you sure? to confirm.

-You can only exempt one member or team at a time.
+- You can only add an exception for one member or team at a time.

-When you add an allowed app, all members of your account can use the app.
-Members cannot use any app that is not in your allow list.
+When you add an allowed app, all members of your account can use it.
+Members cannot use any app that is not in your allowed list.

-- In the left sidebar of your Settings page, under the Admin settings section, select Security and privacy
+- In the left sidebar under the Admin settings section, select Security and privacy.

 - Select Allow or restrict apps.
 You'll be redirected to the Allowed apps page.